KZacharski/KZacharski/README.md

 - 🌱 I’m currently learning NuxtJS, NGINX and Custom ROM development
 - 💬 Ask me about VSCode
 - 😄 Pronouns: He/Him
+- 🕐 I like to code, design stuff and make music
 - ⚡ Fun fact: In 7th grade I was making our Scratch assignments in JavaScript instead.
 Also I'm ace 🏳️‍🌈♠️.
 Not so fun fact, I used the default gh README template with really minor changes.
 New, better readme coming soon.

 ### Skills